riskthatbiscuit/riskthatbiscuit/README.md

 2.  **JavaScript Quiz** Quiz game 📈

-## Crafting the Future: GitHub Goals

-🌱 Here's the roadmap I've set for my GitHub journey:

-1. **Innovative Blends:** I'm want to build my projects that marry financial wisdom with the art of coding, bringing both worlds closer than ever before.

-2. **Open Source Contributions:** Collaboration is key to evolution.
-Expect me to sprinkle financial insights into open-source projects, nurturing the community.

-3. **Lifelong Learning:** My GitHub is a treasure trove of learning.
-I'm diving into diverse projects, gaining fresh perspectives, and riding the tech wave.

 ## Let's Connect and Collaborate!

 💬 Eager to chat about finance, coding, or even your favorite hiking trails?
 Feel free to reach out right here on GitHub or connect with me on [LinkedIn](your LinkedIn profile link).